 STETSON LOOPS RIDE (North Phoenix) - Ride Leaves Deem Hills park in the Stetson Valley Neighborhood (Neighborhood West of Happy Valley road – at 51st avenue).
 Park is below the mountain (look for the soccer fields with the stadium lights).
 2 mile loops.
 1 mile neutral, 1 mile a race to the top of a 1% climb.
-As of January, February, and March 2014 THIS RIDE IS GROWING!
+As of March 2015 THIS RIDE IS GROWING!
 Come on out.
 Starts at 7:00 p.m. and goes for 1 hour.
 We do 5 loops.
-As of June 2014, about 20 riders consistently out there.
+About 20 riders consistently out there.

 TRIBE Ride (Central Phoenix) – Ride leaves Tribe Multisport Bike shop every THURSDAY night at 7:10 p.m.
 They do two, 21 mile loop laps.
 1 group that turns into an A and B group.
 Some riders do a 3rd loop.
 Map on their website (tribemultisport.com) and LIGHTS REQUIRED.
 As of March 2015 about 25 riders and now they head into Paradise Valley I believe.

 GAINEY RANCH RIDE (Scottsdale, AZ) - See info under their Tuesday ride for details on their Thursday ride.
 Close to 70 riders as of June 2014.